MarcusAfolabi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12. What’s new

 12-newest file: Bash script that displays the 10 newest files in the current directory, one file per line, sorted from newest to oldest

+13. Being unique is better than being perfect

+13-unique: Bash script that takes a list of words as input and only prints words that appear exactly once, one word per line, sorted